-It is well documented that socialization can help to reduce symptoms of anxiety and also help to boost our confidence.
-One of the best ways to socialize when running is to join a community, whether that’s a local running group, or by finding like-minded runners on apps like Strava that help to connect you to others that use the same routes you do.
+It is well documented that socialisation can help to reduce symptoms of anxiety and also help to boost our confidence.
+One of the best ways to socialise when running is to join a community, whether that’s a local running group, or by finding like-minded runners on apps like Strava that help to connect you to others that use the same routes you do.

 5. Fight or flight

 Anxiety is essentially the mind preparing the body for a fight or flight situation, but the problem is, the situations that make us anxious are often not appropriate for this type of approach.
 Exercise in general activates the regions in your brain that are responsible for executive function, which helps to control the system in the brain that detects real or imagined threats to survival that stimulate the fight or flight response.